jazzband/wagtailmenus/docs/source/overview.rst

 Better control over top-level menu items
 ========================================

-When you have a 'main navigation' menu powered purely by the page tree, things can get a little tricky, as they are often designed in a way that is very sensitive to change.
+When you have a 'main navigation' menu powered purely by the page tree, things can get a little tricky, as the main menu is often designed in a way that is very sensitive to change.
 Some moderators might not understand that publishing a new page at the top level (or reordering those pages) will dramatically affect the main navigation (and possibly even break the design).
 And really, *why should they?*

 Wagtailmenus solves this problem by allowing you to choose exactly which pages should appear as top-level items.
 It adds new functionality to Wagtail's CMS, allowing you to simply and effectively create and manage menus, using a familiar interface.